 Be Safe and Happy!
 These truly are important keywords at this time and in today’s environment.
-Much has happened in these days of self-isolation and lockdowns that could give us cause for worry, but it is essential for our wellbeing that we stay clear of negativity and remain positive in our outlook.
+Much has happened in these modern times that could give us cause for worry, but it is essential for our wellbeing that we stay clear of negativity and remain positive in our outlook.

 One of the keys to happiness and kindness is remembering that they are an inside job.
 It’s like a real genuine and heart-warming smile – while an outside influence may trigger it, it can’t create it and cause its expression.
-The same with our happiness also, it’s a state of expression and being.
+The same is also true with our happiness: it’s a state of expression and being.
 Our happiness is always up to us, it’s always our choice.
 Have you noticed how you can’t share happiness unless you have inner happiness first?

 Be as Happy as You Want to Be.

 For the last week or so a song has been going through my head, singing its message to me.
 I have caught myself whistling it, and even attempting to sing it.
 (I’m not the worlds best singer).
 Mostly I noticed its presence when I was exposed to some of the negativity, it seems so hard to avoid.
 So I definitely wanted to share it with you.
 I also remembered we had used its positive message before.

 In 2015 we republished an article on our RonandSueWindred.com site called “Happy as You Want to Be” from one of our previous websites.
 Its message was built around Bobby McFerrin’s hit song, “Don’t Worry, Be Happy”.
 His simple message made a lot of people happy by telling them not to worry.

 There is a whole lot of wisdom contained in the song and in the article.
 Things like:

 Being happy and optimistic is also good for your health and protects you from the stresses of life.